innocraft-software/TheScrapMachineCompiler/README.md

 # THE SCRAP MACHINE
 The scrap machine is a project to create a basic processor from scratch in scrapmechanic.
 It runs a customs et of 16 bit instructions and ships with a compiler to compile from a made up language called smscript to this assembly instruction set.

+## Code Quality Disclaimer
+This project was created over multiple years with long breaks between sessions and served as a coding exercise and means to experiment with design patterns and architectures.
+These decisions were made with no regard to the functional goals of the program and, thus, often do not align with them.
+Furthermore, some features were not implemented, resulting in unelegant solutions, such as the persistence adapters.
+The methods used in both the processor and compiler are likely not standard and were not based on research but on a fully custom design with likely many unfavorable trade-offs.
+I provide this code for the project reference, but please do not use it as any code quality reference or standard on how compilers should be made.
+It clearly is neither :)

+## Links
+- Get the processor on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=3571357584
+- See the Scrap Machine in action on YouTube: https://youtu.be/04noe1W0kDQ?si=5_WMji2bRgaPoapD

 ## User Guide
 ### Creating machine code
 1. Insert your in and output filepaths into com/idt/ScrapMachineCompilerApplication.java